Stumbling Stones of Rome – Rome, Italy - Atlas Obscura

 These conspicuous brass-plated cobblestones often come as a surprise to those meandering through the sunny streets of Rome’s old Trastevere district.
 Closer inspection reveals a simple inscription: the name of a Holocaust victim, and details of their death.

-The Roman cobblestones are part of a larger project started by German artist Gunter Demnig.
-There are more than 30,000 of the tiny brass squares around Europe, in cities throughout Germany as well as several other countries.
+The Roman cobblestones are part of an ongoing project started by Gunter Demnig.
+There are now more than 70,000 of the tiny brass squares in 24 countries, and in 20 languages.
 The idea is that stumbling upon the shiny cobbles forces you to look down in respect, and devote a moment to pause and reflect on those dark years.

 In partnership with KAYAK